appliedcognetics/esgWorkshop/src/workshop/documents/part_databricks.md

 1. Click **Install**
     ![Install PyMUPDF](../images/module00/install_pymupdf.png)

-1. Next [install SynapseML Package](https://microsoft.github.io/SynapseML/docs/getting_started/installation/#databricks)NOTE: **Make sure to used Coordinates com.microsoft.azure:synapseml-cognitive_2.12:0.10.2**,otherwiseyou will get an error.
+1. Next [install SynapseML Package](https://microsoft.github.io/SynapseML/docs/getting_started/installation/#databricks)NOTE: **Make sure to used Coordinates com.microsoft.azure:synapseml-cognitive_2.12:0.10.2**,otherwise you will get an error.
     ![Install SynapseML](../images/module00/install_synapse_ml.png)
 1. Enter **com.microsoft.azure:synapseml-cognitive_2.12:0.10.2** into the **Coordinates**
 1. DataBricks will be used later on in the lab for the OpenAI Section